Deep Bay Marine Field Station: Research

 Early priorities were research concerning geoduck clams and the possibility of restoring native Olympia oysters in the area.

 The goal of the facility is "supporting sustainable shellfish aquaculture development and preserving coastal ecosystems."
-Other prior research included creating a NextGen Shellfish Hatchery to helps supply local farmers with oyster seed.
+Other early research included creating a NextGen Shellfish Hatchery to helps supply local farmers with oyster seed.

-Current research is being done on oyster broodstock conditioning.
+Current research focuses on oyster broodstock conditioning.
 This long-term initiative is being carried out in partnership between VIU and the BC Shellfish Growers Association.
 This project is an environmental adaption initiative to address changing water conditions in Baynes Sound and the Salish Sea in general.
 Ocean acidification has made it more difficult for shellfish larvae to form a shell.
 This has impacted wild stocks and has impacted shellfish hatcheries ability to spawn and grow shellfish.
 This project is a selective breeding initiative designed to promote shellfish lines that are naturally resistant to changing environmental conditions while still maintaining a sufficiently diverse genetic base.
 We hope to develop a pool of brood stock for industry that performs well in Baynes Sound and the Salish Sea.

+in 2025 the station also began to host kelp forest restoration research by the Kelp Rescue Initiative.